 If there are any adverse reactions, such as hissing or growling, I would strongly recommend doing a full reintroduction.

 If the reactions are neutral, you can see how the sight of each other causes them to react.
+I would allow them to see each other from a distance.
 They may act normal, and if that’s the case, it may be alright to put them back together.

 If they react negatively to the sight of each other a reintroduction is the best option.

-Even if everything seems fine, I still recommend using positive association by starting with feeding times and/or playing together.
+Even if everything seems fine, I still recommend using positive association by starting with doing some treat-giving sessions together, or providing them with food puzzles while around each other.

 How Long Should You Wait Before Reintroduction?